 GeneCards Summary for CD46 Gene

 CD46 (CD46 Molecule) is a Protein Coding gene.
-Diseases associated with CD46 include Hemolytic Uremic Syndrome, Atypical 2 and Atypical Hemolytic Uremic Syndrome With Mcp/Cd46 Anomaly.
-Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
+Diseases associated with CD46 include Hemolytic Uremic Syndrome, Atypical 2 and Atypical Hemolytic Uremic Syndrome With Complement Gene Abnormality.
+Among its related pathways are Immune response Lectin induced complement pathway and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity.
-An important paralog of this gene is C4BPA.
+An important paralog of this gene is CSMD3.

 UniProtKB/Swiss-Prot Summary for CD46 Gene